smartninja/webapp2-no-gae-jinja/README.md

 You should see your website **background** turned **red**.

+> Sometimes reloading doesn't work due to browser caching.
+In that case open the localhost site in the incognito mode.

 ### Step 8 (optional): Send a variable from handler into HTML file

 You can also send a variable from your Python code into the HTML file.